Our editors have personally reviewed

 services if you wish to venture off-piste - which can be incredibly rewarding but you need to know where

 Also in the Tirol, Solden offers two high elevation glaciers, snow is assured early and late season at this impressive ski resort with 35 lifts and 3 mountain peaks over 10,000-feet.
-Nearby Obergurgl Hochgurgl offers skiing on two mountains connected by a high mountain gondola.
-While smaller than other Alps ski resorts, this high elevation ski resort has less skiers, making it popular with families - especially the Brits.
+Nearby Obergurgl Hochgurgl offers skiing on two mountains connected by a high mountain gondola, and very family friendly terrain, ski lessons, and ski in ski out lodging.
+While smaller than other Alps ski resorts, Obergurgl's high elevation ski resort has less skiers, making it popular with families.

-Innsbruck is a popular eastern Austrian ski destination with expert runs and a beautiful historic city for après ski, shopping, dining and partying.
-Innsbruck’s ski season is long due to skiing on the nearby Stubai Glacier.
-Austria’s Salzburg region offers fantastic ski vacations, including Maria Alm.
+Innsbruck is a popular Austrian ski destination with nine nearby ski resorts and a beautiful historic city as your base for après ski, shopping, dining and exploring.
+Innsbruck’s ski season is long due to skiing on the nearby Stubaier Glacier.
+We recommend Kühtai, just a half hour from downtown Innsbruck as an ideal family ski resort where you can lodge slopeside overnight as well high in the mountains.

 Austria is considered the birthplace of alpine skiing, this is where Hannes Schneider founded the first ski school.
-The first ski club was originated in the Arlberg in 1901, and Dopplemayr constructed the first ski lifts in Austria.
-Families on ski holiday in the Austrian Alps will enjoying learning about the origins of Alpine skiing, while taking in spectacular scenery, skiing and snowboarding big mountains with quality snow, and being treated to genuine Austrian hospitality.
-See our Videos of Skiing in Austria.
+The first ski club was originated in the Arlberg in 1901, the first 5 star ski hotel debuted in Kitzbühel in the 1920s, and Dopplemayr constructed the first ski lifts in Austria.
+Families on ski holiday in the Austrian Alps will enjoying learning about the origins of Alpine skiing, while taking in spectacular scenery, skiing and snowboarding on big mountains with quality snow, and being treated to genuine Austrian hospitality.
+See our Videos of Skiing in Austria and our Top Austrian Ski Resorts for Families.